Ibrahima Traoré: FC Augsburg

-On 5 March, Traoré began a trial with FC Augsburg, signing a two-year contract with them on 14 July 2009.
+On 5 March 2009, Traoré began a trial with FC Augsburg, signing a two-year contract with them on 14 July.

 VfB Stuttgart

 In May 2011, it was announced that Traoré would move to VfB Stuttgart at the end of the 2010–11 season.

 In December 2013, Traoré stated that he had turned down offers from a number of English clubs over the summer.

 Borussia Mönchengladbach

 In April 2014, it was announced that Traoré would sign for Borussia Mönchengladbach at the start of the 2014–15 season.

 On 8 August 2015, he marked his season debut by scoring in a 4–1 win at FC St. Pauli in the first round of the DFB-Pokal.

 In May 2017, he signed a new contract with Borussia Mönchengladbach, lasting until 2021.
 He made his 100th competitive appearance for the club in October the following year, after coming on as a substitute in a 4–0 win over Mainz.

+In May 2021, after a seven-year stay with the club, he left Mönchengladbach when his contract expired.
+He earned over 130 appearances for the club across all competitions.